How Squatty Potty maximised festive season sales using Amazon Attribution

 – James Unwin, Account Manager at Squatty PottyWe know that shoppers already buy on Amazon for a number of reasons.
 By referring them to Amazon from our website, we could rest assured, knowing that we provided an improved customer experience by alleviating delivery concerns during the festive season rush.
 Ultimately, using Amazon Attribution to measure the success of the CTAs helped us to ensure that we were meeting our business goals while also uncovering a key festive season strategy that we intend to continue to use in the future and scale across Amazon globally.

 By running the additional CTAs on their website, Squatty Potty was able to offer an alternative purchase option to those customers hoping to receive their stools by Christmas, creating a more positive shopping experience.
 The team ran the “Get it faster” campaign on the brand’s website from 18 December until 23 December and experienced a 27% conversion rate on Amazon for this CTA specifically – a 5% increase in Squatty Potty’s Amazon conversion rate versus the previous year.

 – James Unwin, Account Manager at Squatty PottyWith access to Amazon Attribution insights, we were able to confidently test a new strategy to help us best serve our customers.
 Ultimately, we were able to convert sales that may have otherwise been lost during the peak shopping period.

 Given the success of the original campaign, Squatty Potty ran a second campaign from 23 December 2019 until 28 January 2020, using the message “Also available on Amazon”.
 This continued to drive performance for the brand, leading to a 23.5% conversion rate.

-Going into the 2020 holiday season, the Squatty Potty team will continue to use Amazon Attribution measurement – not only to measure the on-site CTAs, but also to help them understand the impact of their planned holiday social media and email campaigns.
+Going into the 2020 festive season, the Squatty Potty team will continue to use Amazon Attribution measurement – not only to measure the on-site CTAs, but also to help them understand the impact of their planned festive season social media and email campaigns.